Second Hand Shock

 Signs of Addiction Can Be Subtle Among Professional Helpers

 An interesting article appeared online regarding the more subtle signs of addiction.
-The author, Ms. Melanie Haiken claims that knowing whether someone you love has a problem with drugs or alcohol is not always as obvious as you might think. … Continue reading
+The author, Ms. Melanie Haiken claims that knowing whether someone you love has a problem with drugs or alcohol is not always as obvious as you might think.
+People tend to stereotype the typical alcoholic as someone staggering around with a bottle in … Continue reading

 Impasse in Conflict Resolution Originates from Within